 Aggravated Sexual Assault

 Aggravated sexual assault is a first-degree crime, which carries a possible sentence of 10 to 20 years in prison, with a minimum of 15 years in many cases.
-Those found guilty may also need to pay fines up to $200,000.
+Those found guilty may also need to pay fines of up to $200,000.

 In statutory rape, aggravated sexual assault charges are reserved for cases where there was sexual penetration of a minor who was under 13 at the time of the incident.
 The Romeo and Juliet exemption does not apply to aggravated sexual assault charges.